 On walking tours of Dublin, Ireland visitors see heaps of top sights.
 While many travelers use their phone, we believe it is best to invest in an actual travel camera.

-We carry a Canon Rebel with a 18-135mm lens.
-This DSLR is a perfect budget camera for beginner photographers – as it comes bundled with heaps of accessories and is easy to use!
+We carry a Canon Rebel fitted with a 18-135mm lens.
+This DSLR is a perfect budget camera for beginner photographers and the kit comes with loads of accessories!

 Ireland Travel Insurance

-Travel insurance may help in the case of cancelled flights or lost luggage – as well as illness or injury while abroad.
-Consider traveling protected with World Nomads.
+Trip insurance may help in the case of cancelled flights or lost luggage – as well as illness or injury while abroad.
+If you haven’t already obtained coverage, consider traveling protected with World Nomads.

 Start planning your trip to Ireland!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel advice?
 Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!